Why Web Accessibility is Important When Building a Site

 - Enhances the user experience for all visitors, regardless of their abilities.

-- Saves on long-term costs (Implementing accessibility from the start is more cost-effective than retrofitting an existing website.)
+- Saves on long-term costs.
+Building accessibility from the start costs less than retrofitting a website.

 Keep reading to learn more about web accessibility.